codetalkio/codethoughts.io/posts/2023-10-07-the-stack-part-2.md

 We've set up some conveniences to easily run a single stack, via `matchesStack`, and to validate our environment variables, via `validateEnv`.

-Our `CloudStack` is then defined in `lib/cloud/stack.ts`, and more or less just pieces together the types and the sub-stacks in the `cloud/` directory:
+Our `CloudStack` is then defined in `lib/cloud/stack.ts`, and more or less just pieces together the types and the sub-stacks in the `cloud/` directory.

+The interesting bit here is the call to `new domain.Stack` which is what actually kicks off the provisioning of resources, which are defined inside the `lib/cloud/domain.ts` file on layer deeper:

 ```typescript
 // ...imports